 Evaluations/Electronic Letters of Reference (eLORs)

-The applicant is encouraged to discuss briefly the development of your interest in veterinary medicine.
-Include in the essay those unique activities that have contributed to your preparation for a professional program, along with discussing your understanding of the veterinary medical profession, what you have to offer the profession, and your career goals and objectives.
-The personal statement portion of the application is a candidate’s opportunity to make a case as to why they are the best possible student for the DVM program.
+These questions provide applicants an opportunity to make a case as to why they are the best possible student for the DVM program.
 It is a chance to set yourself apart from other candidates, give the Admissions Committee background information that might not otherwise be included in the application, explain special situations or circumstances that have influenced you as a person, and describe where you see yourself in the future.
-You have 4500 characters (including spaces and carriage returns) to address the prompts.

-While this section is NOT REQUIRED, you can use it to record information that could not be listed anywhere else within the web application, such as missing parental information, and disciplinary action(s) which require detailed explanation.
+While this section is NOT REQUIRED, you can use it to record information that could not be listed anywhere else within the web application which require detailed explanation.
+We recommend addressing relevant impacts of COVID-19 in this section.
 This section can also be used to provide the Admissions Committee additional information that you consider vital to your application.
-Your explanation statement should be clearly and succinctly written – 2000 characters (including spaces) have been allotted for this purpose.
+Your explanation statement should be clearly and succinctly written.
 Examples of pertinent information might include explanations about interruptions in your studies or experiences, unique circumstances you have faced, or reasons for decisions you have made.
 Extenuating circumstances such as extensive extracurricular work commitments or family responsibilities are also taken into consideration.

 Washington State University Non-Discrimination Statement

 At the time of notification of interview, all unsuccessful candidates are also notified of their status.
-All WIMU applicants who are interviewed are notified of their status by spring 2017.
-A number of interviewed applicants who are not initially made offers of admission are given waitlist status, and may be offered admission at a later date.
+All applicants who are interviewed are notified of their status within a month following their interview.
+A number of interviewed applicants who are not initially made offers of admission may be given waitlist status, and may be offered admission at a later date.
 Barring delays in the ranking process, WICHE applicants should be notified by early spring.
 Some WICHE applicants are also given waitlist status.
 Unsuccessful applicants who wish to be considered the following year must submit new application materials.

 The Admissions Committee assumes the applicant, if offered admission, is fully prepared to enter the veterinary program starting the next fall semester.
 Deferral of admission is considered by the Director of Admissions on a case-by-case basis and granted only under special circumstances.